petermr/pygetpapers/docs/styleguide.md

 **Rationale**: This protocol ensures we can always revert to a working state and validates that changes don't break existing functionality.

+### STYLE: Never use destructive commands without explicit approval

+- ✅ **Good**: Use `git clean -n` to preview what would be deleted, then ask for approval
+- ✅ **Good**: Commit important work before using any destructive commands
+- ❌ **Bad**: Using `git clean -fd`, `rm -rf`, or other destructive commands without understanding consequences
+- ❌ **Bad**: Using force flags (`-f`) without checking what will be affected

+**Rationale**: Destructive commands can permanently delete hours of work.
+Always preview, understand, and get explicit approval before using them.

 ---

 *This style guide will be updated as new conventions are established.*